ankur512512/httpservice-python/README.md

 "python-deployment-7b7954c4fc-dghlf"
 ```

 As of now, you will see only one replica.
-But if you keep on hitting the api using some script to increase the cpu/memory load.
+But if you keep on hitting the api using some script to increase the cpu load.
 It will automatically scale up the replica set to a maximum of 3 using the `hpa`.